roblesterjr04/EloquentSalesForce/docs/README.md

 Create a model for the object you want to use, example: `artisan make:model Lead`

+You can also use the new artisan command: `artisan make:salesforce Lead`

 Open the model file, it will look like this:

 ```php